at the end of the family dispute resolution process, this specialist will issue what is known a section 60i certificate.

 The Family Law Act provides a process for the resolution of controversies about the time children will spend with parents and also other important people in their lives.

 Alterations to the Family Law Act in July 2006 introduced the concept of family dispute resolution.
-Parties are generally required to attend mediation with a registered family dispute resolution practitioner prior to filing an application in Court, except in some circumstances.
+Parties are required to attend mediation with a registered family dispute resolution practitioner before filing an application in Court, except in some circumstances.

 At the end of the family dispute resolution process, this specialist will issue what is known a Section 60I Certificate.
-If you haven't been able to reach agreement with the other parties, you are able to use that Certificate as a “permit” to start proceedings.
+If you haven't been able to reach an agreement with the other parties, you can use that Certificate as a “permit” to start proceedings.

 Section 11e of the Family Law Act